What Are AI Virtual Assistants: All You Need To Know

 This allows them to handle more than simple commands, including summarizing information, answering questions, and assisting with multi-step tasks.

-Why AI Virtual Assistants Are Being Adopted So Quickly
+Why AI Assistants Are Being Adopted So Quickly

 The growth of AI virtual assistants is tied closely to changes in how work is distributed.